Doli Saja Ke Rakhna: Plot

-Inder moves to a new town to pursue his higher studies, in spite of the pressure from his parents to marry and settle down.
-There, he meets a beautiful, yet shy girl Pallavi.
-He instantly falls in love with her, even when her identity remains unknown.
+Inder moves to a new town to pursue higher studies, in spite of the pressure from his parents to marry and settle down.
+He meets a beautiful girl Pallavi, and it is love at first sight, at least for him.
 When an opportunity presents itself, his friends convince him to talk to her, while she tries to avoid the conversation.
-This is seen by her brother, who mistakes him for a stalker and so do her two other brothers; who thrash and leave him with a warning.
+This is seen by her brother, who mistakes Inder for a stalker and so do her two other brothers, who thrash and leave him with a warning.
 Pallavi is the apple of the eye of her family.
 She lives with her mother and three elder brothers.
-They are overprotective of her and she does not do anything against their wish.
+They are overprotective of her, and she does not do anything against their wish.
 Inder's family is not that different, except him being the only son.

-The thought Pallavi of now burdens Inder's mind, and he sets out to find out how she feels about him.
+The thought of Pallavi now burdens Inder's mind, and he sets out to find out how she feels about him.
 He asks her to give him an answer, even if it is a no.